zoxjs/website/pages/root/docs/GraphQL/GraphQL Intro.md

 which we use to try to find the requested data.

-In both cases we referenced the GraphQL type definition `UserDef`, which will be used by `graphql-system` to generate the schema.
+In both cases we referenced the GraphQL type definition `UserDef`, which will be used by `graphql-plugins` to generate the schema.
 It is important to reference all of the type definitions related to each of our resolvers, in order to make sure they are all included in the final schema.